msg-utcn/course-content/assignment.md

 ### Files
 - Create a HTML document called `index.html`
-  - It will just contain a button and an unordered list (initialy empty)
+  - It will just contain a button and an unordered list (initially empty)
 - Create a Typescript file called `api-implementation.ts`
 - Reference the javascript version (`api-implementation.js`) of the file inside your `index.html`

 ### Coding
 - Choose an API from [the list of free apis](https://apipheny.io/free-api/)
 - When you press the button make a `GET` request to retrieve any kind of data of your choosing **(a list of data)**
   - You will use `fetch` for this example (is supported by Node.js >= v18 and in the browser)
   - Create a function which modifies the DOM of the HTML page to insert the response as `<ul>` elements
 - Add some css classes to make the elements (padding, margins, colors) to make it look nicer

 ## Further resource (for those interested)